 3. Federal estate and gift taxes

 If your estate is likely to approach or surpass the taxable level, one way to reduce the estate-tax hit is to give away assets before you die.
 You can give away up to $14,000 a year to as many recipients as you wish without reducing your lifetime exemption.
 (For married couples, the limit is $28,000 per recipient.)

 4. State inheritance taxes

 Until 2005, all 50 states and the District of Columbia had an estate tax, too: a so-called pickup tax, which applied only to estates owing the federal tax.
 The pickup tax didn’t actually increase the amount an estate owed but simply used a tax credit to channel revenue to your state rather than to the federal treasury.
 In 2005, though, the federal credit disappeared and so did the state’s pickup tax.
-Currently, the District of Columbia and 14 states (Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Ohio, Oregon, Rhode Island, Tennessee, Vermont, and Washington) collect an estate tax at the estate level.
+Currently, the District of Columbia and 15 states (Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont and Washington) collect an estate tax at the estate level.